borracciaBlu/aws-upload-zsh/README.md

-# aws-upload-zsh -
+# aws-upload-zsh

-The oh-my-zsh plugin to boost you productivity with aws-upload.
+The oh-my-zsh plugin to boost your productivity with aws-upload.

 This is a aws-upload's plugin for zsh.
 The plugin will allow you to easily tab to get your projects and environments.